Times School of Journalism

 MODULE III: MONTHS 7 to 9 – Projects and Specialisation

-Based on the learnings at news rooms, the next 3 months are devoted to live projects (including creating newspapers, magazines, shows etc) and also subject specialization - carried out through a series of lectures and hands-on training by subject experts and senior journalists working with The Times Group and other leading media organisations.
+Based on the learnings at newsrooms, the next 3 months are devoted to live projects (including creating newspapers, magazines, shows etc) and also subject specialization - carried out through a series of lectures and hands-on training by subject experts and senior journalists working with The Times Group and other leading media organisations.
 Students also get individual mentoring from these senior journalists and also get familiar with various newsrooms by doing live assignments.

 BUSINESS JOURNALISM (including Applied Communication)

 Aim: To identify and report business news with the objective of meeting the information needs of discerned readers and viewers of business publications/TV channels.Business opportunities are opportunities for investment, growth, marketing, innovative products, customer loyalties and so on.
 Business intelligence is intelligence that can be used by business magnates, entrepreneurs and decision-makers in government and industry.
-The objective of this specialisation is to provide students with all knowledge and tools needed for becoming a successful business journalist who can competently work towards getting relevant business news for any business publication or TV channel etc. The newly-introduced subjects of Applied Communications will give students a working knowledge of the Advertising and Marketing functions and is helpful for those who want to specialise in niche areas of business journalism or even set up their own content production company.
+The objective of this specialisation is to provide students with all knowledge and tools needed for becoming a successful business journalist who can competently work towards getting relevant business news for any business publication or TV channel etc.

 SPORTS JOURNALISM